I've Got a Secret: International versions

 An Australian version of the show was produced and aired in Brisbane on QTQ Channel 9 from 1967 to 1973.
-It was hosted by newsreader Don Seccombe; and, like its American inspiration, featured regular celebrity panelists including Ron Cadee, Babette Stevens and Joy Chambers (future wife of Australian game show impresario Reg Grundy).
+It was hosted by newsreader Don Seccombe.
+Like its American inspiration, featured regular celebrity panelists including Ron Cadee, Babette Stevens and Joy Chambers, future wife of Australian game show impresario Reg Grundy.

 A different Australian version aired in Melbourne in 1956, with Eric Pearce as host.
 It debuted during the first week of television programming in that city and opening night for television station HSV 7 (November 4) with American actress, Jean Moorhead, as a guest panellist.
 During its run, it featured regular panelists such as Olive Wykes, Shirley Cecil, John Frith, Freddie Bowler and Jack Dyer.
 It is not clear when that particular version ended, but it was still running in 1958.
 It is not known if any kinescopes exist of this version.

 A Japanese version aired on NHK from 1955 to 1967 called My Secret, hosted by Keizo Takahashi.

 French network TF1 aired J'ai un Secret between 1982 and 1983, hosted by Pierre Bellemare.

 Two versions were produced in the United Kingdom.
 The first was produced by Associated-Rediffusion and aired on ITV in 1956.
 This version was hosted by American-born Ben Lyon.
 The second version aired on BBC1 from 1984 to 1988, hosted by Tom O'Connor.